 Why do I need an Xbox 360 emulator?

-If you saw some Xbox 360-only games, such as motorcycle games, Fable II, Dead or Alive 4, Dance Central 2 and more, you might be tempted try them out once.
-But you may not have an Xbox to play those titles on, but that is the point of this whole article.
+If you saw some Xbox 360-only games, such as motorcycle games, Fable II, Dead or Alive 4, Dance Central 2, and more, you might be tempted to try them out once.
+You may not have an Xbox to play those titles on, but that is the point of this whole article.
 You don’t need one!

-So whether you are a true PC gamer, who has fought valiantly through many onscreen battles at max FPS, or you are someone who calls themselves a “gamer” after playing candy crush saga, take a look at how you can run Xbox games on Windows.
-You never know when you might get into it and start a super hit streaming channel over at twitch or something!
+So whether you are a true PC gamer, who has fought valiantly through many onscreen battles at max FPS, or someone who calls themselves a “gamer” after playing Candy Crush Saga, take a look at how you can run Xbox games on Windows.
+You never know when you might get into it and start a super hit streaming channel over at Twitch or something!
 Alright then, let’s get straight to it.

 Steps to Install & Download Xbox 360 emulator on Windows 10/8/8.1/7